 A common defense tactic is to blame the injured motorcyclist for the accident.
 However, even if you were partially at fault for the accident, you may still be entitled to financial recovery for your injuries and damages.
 California’s comparative fault law provides that fault will be allocated to the parties involved in the accident.
 After injuries and damages are calculated, the plaintiff’s compensation will be reduced by his or her percentage of fault.
 For example, if your injuries and damages were $50,000, and you were 50% at fault for the accident, you would recover $25,000 (50%) for your losses.

-The amount of compensation you will recover for your accident depends on the extent of your injuries and damages.
-Recoverable compensation for your motorcycle accident may include the following:
+The amount of compensation you will recover for your accident depends on factors unique to your accident case, such as:

 Unfortunately, too many motorcyclists suffer fatal accident injuries.
 If you lost a loved one in a motorcycle accident, you might have a claim for damages against the responsible party.
 After the unexpected death of a loved one, surviving family members are left to cope with their grief and losses.
 Wrongful death claims can help survivors feel a sense of justice and closure.
 These actions also help family members attain financial compensation and security for the losses that they have suffered.